SAP-samples/teched2022-DA160/exercises/ex11/README.md

 14. Now select the object for dimension Product on the canvas.
 15. Use the “+” icon for the option Add Source Context.
 <br>![](images/00_00_0169.png)

+---
+> :memo: @Perla: we could also do the same repetivie action like with file upload, or associations here.
+What do you think?
+---

 16. For the Source Alias option, enter Product.
 17. Click Create.